+Let’s take a walk through some of the iconic masterpieces of UMÉ Studio.
 Interdisciplinary practices are the future of design, melting boundaries and encouraging a cross-pollination of ideas.
-Founded in 2016 by architects-turned-designers Mei-Lan Tan and Victor Lefebvre, UMÉ Studio is a California-based design collective that spans cities across the globe in efforts to unite local traditions and modern design.
+Founded in 2016 by architects-turned-designers Mei-Lan Tan and Victor Lefebvre, It is a California-based design collective that spans cities across the globe in efforts to unite local traditions and modern design.

 A zabuton in Japanese culture is a cushion for seating on traditional tatami floors and chairs, or even housing statutes like the Maneki Neko.
 The sofa is designed with a touch of modularity through components that fulfill multiple roles.